Want to learn more about nine of the top quiet pet bird species? You’ve come to the right place.

 Therefore, it’s important to keep a calm, serene environment if you plan on reign finches.
 You can train your finch to your presence by handling it often and offering treats regularly.

 Beyond the finch’s quieter demeanor, there are plenty of other reasons to consider raising this pet bird species, too.
-Finches are small so that you won’t need a lot of cage space.
+Finches are small so you won’t need a lot of cage space.

 They eat mostly seeds so feeding them is easy and inexpensive, too.